Vector-R Block 0.1 [Vector Space Systems]

 An improved Vector-H is also planned with a payload capacity of 290 kg to low earth orbit.
 It is 16 m tall and has a lift off weight of 8690 kg.

-Vector-H features a stretched stage one with five engines, also reusable, a full diameter stage 2 and reduced inert mass fractions.
+Vector-H features a stretched stage one with three LP-3 engines, also reusable, a full diameter stage 2 and reduced inert mass fractions.
 The optional electric powered third stage is also available.
 The first launch is planned for late 2020 or early 2021.

 First launch tests involve low altitude flights of a full size aluminium air-frame called Vector-R Block 0.1 with the technology of the Garvey/Vector P19 rocket and only one engine.
 Launch site is a rail launcher at the FAR site at Mojave.